TimoStroehlein/dhbw-bigdata-mtg/README.md

 start-all.sh
 ```

+Navigate to Airflow (http://external-ip:8080/), start the DAG and then pray and wait :pray::hourglass_flowing_sand:.

 ## Links

 The following ports should now be accessible (if added to the allowed ports within the firewall):